steadybit/extension-kubernetes/extadvice/cpu_limit/implemented.md

-When your service ${target.steadybit.label} uses too much cpu, it will be limited by the configured CPU limit.
+Kubernetes will limit the CPU usage of ${target.steadybit.label} based on the configured CPU limit, preventing other pods on the same node from becoming unstable.